 Did the amount shock you?
 Maybe it is time to start thinking seriously about your future.

 If you thought, "Hey I've got my CPF to cover me for my retirement income", you may want to think again.
 There is no doubt that the system of compulsory savings is great as a tool to help Singaporeans save for our retirement.
-However, if you are planning to only set aside the basic retirement sum of $85,500, you can only expect a monthly income of $700-$750.
+However, if you are planning to only set aside the

 Will that be enough for your monthly expenditure?
 Is that sufficient to support a retirement lifestyle of your dreams?